 If your site is fast and looks good, there are five key factors that you need to concentrate on to improve your website traffic from search engines.

-5 Key factors that will help improve your website traffic
+5 Key factors that will help improve your blog

 1. Domain registration length: Difficulty level -Extremely easy